-Wine touring in Burgundy is an experience filled with wine, food, beauty and history
+Wine touring in Burgundy is an experience full of food and wine, beauty and history.

-Burgundy… Say it.
-Feel it.
-Taste it.
-The word evokes a very special wine country and a very special wine.
-It makes me think of gently rolling hills.
-Vineyards all the way to the horizon.
-Winding roads.
-Small villages.
-Unique wines and superb French gastronomy.
+Burgundy… the word evokes a very special wine region and exceptional wines.
+It makes me think of winding roads and gently rolling hills, vineyards stretching as far as the eye can see.
+Small villages, unique wines and superb French gastronomy.

 A string of pearls

-Nowhere else will you find so many small archetypically French country-side villages.
-They lie like a string of pearls along the N74 road in a gently rolling landscape with vineyards and forests: Gevrey-Chambertin, Fixin, Pommard, Meursault, Vosne-Romanée, Puligny-Montrachet and many more.
+Nowhere else will you find so many small archetypically French countryside villages.
+They lie like a string of pearls along the RN74 road in a gently rolling landscape of vineyards and forests: Gevrey-Chambertin, Fixin, Pommard, Meursault, Vosne-Romanée, Puligny-Montrachet and many more.

-Even the main town, Beaune, has a distinctly small-town feel to it.
-It is only a ten-minute walk from the main square in the centre and then you are out in the vineyards.
-At the same time, it has an international touch to it.
-The fame of its wines brings people from all over the world here.
-So, in season, you are well-advised to book your evening restaurant in advance.
+Even the main town, Beaune, has a distinctly small-town feel to it; from the main square in the centre it is only a ten-minute walk out to the vineyards.
+At the same time, Beaune has a certain international feel and the fame of its wines attracts visitors from all over the world, so in peak tourist season it makes sense to book your evening restaurant in advance.

-If you have ever wondered what terroir means and what difference it might make for the wine then there is no better place to go than to Burgundy.
-Most winemakers here make not two or three different wines but rather a dozen or even 20 or 30 different wines.
-That’s because they want to let every small patch of land “express itself” in the bottle.
+If you have ever wondered what terroir means and what difference it might make to a wine, there is no better place to go than Burgundy.
+Most growers here make not just two or three different wines, but rather a dozen or even as many as 20 or 30 cuvées, driven by a desire to allow every patch of land “express itself” in the bottle.

-Often when in Burgundy you get to taste two wines from the same winemaker with the only difference being that one was made “to the left of the footpath” and the other to the right.
-Can it make a difference?
-A few yards apart?
-Absolutely!
-It can be two very different wines although they are made in exactly the same way and the distance between the vineyards is less than a stone’s throw.
+In Burgundy it is not unusual to taste two wines made in the same way, by the same producer, with the only difference being that one was made from vines planted “to the left of the footpath” and the other to the right.
+Can such a small distance really make a difference?
+Absolutely.

 Growers and négociants

-There are two very different sides of winemaking in Burgundy: the négociant and the family wineries.
-A few decades ago the independent growers were few.
-Some four-fifths of all wines were made by négociant companies at that time, wine merchants that bought grapes or wines from small winegrowers and winemakers and then bottled under their own name.
-Names like Bouchard, Drouhin, Patriarche, Jadot, Chanson, Reine Pédauque, Champy, Faiveley etc. The wines could be (and still are) of good quality but were inevitably less individual.
+There are two very different faces of winemaking in Burgundy, namely the négociants, and the family wineries.
+A few decades ago, independent growers were far and few between; around 80% of all wines were made by négociants, ie. wine merchants who bought grapes (or ready-made wine) from small growers which they then bottled and sold under their own name (think Bouchard, Drouhin, Patriarche, Jadot, Chanson, Reine Pédauque, Champy, Faiveley etc).
+The wines could be (and still are) of good quality but were inevitably less individual.

-Today, two-thirds of the wine in the Côte d’Or come from independent wineries, often family-owned.
-This has changed the wine landscape dramatically in Burgundy.
+Today, two-thirds of the wine in the Côte d’Or come from independent wineries which are often family-owned.
+This has changed the Burgundian wine landscape dramatically.

 For the wine lover, this is both a blessing and a challenge.
-There are many more wine producers to choose from and much more variety in the choice.
-On the other hand, it is more difficult today to know where to go to find the good wines, to find the excellent wine producer.
-The best producers are often small and do not have a big marketing budget to make themselves known on the international market.
+There are many more wine producers to choose from and much more variety available.
+On the other hand, it is more difficult to know where to go to find the really good wines and the outstanding producers.
+Indeed, the better producers are often small structures who lack the necessary marketing budget to make themselves known on the international stage.

-For the wine lover, it means that it is even more important to get good advice from someone who knows, someone who is familiar with the region.
-But if you do, you are in for some very pleasant surprises.
-(And if you only go to the big, famous, and well-known names you will miss out on much of the excitement…)
+For wine lovers, it has become increasingly important to get advice from someone who is familiar with the region.
+If you do, you are in for some very pleasant surprises; conversely, if you only visit the better-known names, you will miss out on much of the excitement.

-But you should not be too dazed by all the famous names.
-And above all, you should not be fooled into believing that a Burgundy has to be a grand cru to be worth drinking, and has to be expensive to be outstanding.
+But don’t be dazzled by all the famous names, and above all, don’t be fooled into believing that a Burgundy has to be a grand cru to be worth drinking, or that is has to be expensive to be outstanding.

-You just have to know where to go and who to visit.
-(One more good reason why you should go to Burgundy with BKWine.)
+You just have to know where to go and who to visit (one more reason why you should go to Burgundy with BKWine.)

 Ancient history around every corner

-When you visit a winery you should not be surprised if you are invited down into the wine cellar with stone vaults that are many hundred years old and are still filled with wine barrels.
+With the generational shift that has taken place, many of Burgundy’s wines are decidedly contemporary, but the region and its wines are also steeped in history.
+When you visit a domaine, you may well be invited to go down into the cellar where you’ll see stone vaults that are many hundreds of years old and still filled with wine barrels.

 Burgundy is sometimes referred to as the belly of France, thanks to its gastronomy.
-In fact, the traditional cuisine in Burgundy is very much a country-side cuisine.
-And that is what you will discover when you go to the traditional restaurants in Burgundy.
-You will find a wide range of restaurants; everything from the corner bistro to some of France’s top three-star restaurants.
+In fact, traditional Burgundy fare is very much the cuisine of the countryside cuisine, which is exactly what you will experience in the traditional restaurants of this region.
+There is a wide range too, from humble bistro to three-star gourmet dining destinations.

-Many of the Burgundian dishes have achieved world fame: coq au vin (stewed chicken, or rooster, in a wine sauce), boeuf bourguignon (beef stew with a wine sauce), oeuf en meurette (poached eggs in a red wine sauce), escargots (the famous snails), and many more.
+Many Burgundian dishes are famous worldwide: think coq au vin (chicken in a red wine sauce), boeuf bourguignon (beef cooked in red wine), oeuf en meurette (poached eggs in a red wine sauce) and escargots (yes, snails).

-After dinner, you can always finish with a fiery marc de Bourgogne, the local answer to the Italians’ grappa.
+And finally, to end an excellent dinner, finish with a fiery marc de Bourgogne, the local answer to Italian grappa…

 There is only one thing to do: go to Burgundy